Eastern Jewels

 Once safely checked in and confirmed we were who we purported to be, I was ferried to my room aboard the ubiquitous golf cart, seen at resorts worldwide since 1993.

-The resort is ensconced at the end of Tubkaek beach and the north side of the property borders a nature resort.
+The Banyan Tree Krabi is ensconced at the end of Tubkaek beach, with the north side of the property bordering a nature resort.
 The buildings all aim to sit low in the foliage, meaning that the whole resort has a very boutique and intimate feel.
-In my room a vast walk-in closet awaits, and the minibar and service area is also featured.
+In my room a large walk-in closet awaits, and the minibar and service area is also featured.
 The main body of the room provides a sideboard at the head of the bed, meaning that from headboard to window, the views out to sea are uninterrupted.
 A vast bathroom is located from the bedroom, and from both the bathroom and bedroom can be accessed the jewel of the room: the balcony swimming pool.

 Well-heeled readers of the magazine may recall that I’m not really a water baby, so the pool may have been superfluous.
 But at a reasonably shallow depth, it allowed an evening dip looking out to one of the most spectacular sunsets I can remember seeing: the kind of sunset that reminds you what certain colours actually look like.